wsttiger/cudaqx/libs/qec/README.md

 - Real-time decoding capabilities for quantum feedback
 - Integration with CUDA-Q quantum program execution

+Note: if you would like to use our Tensor Network Decoder, you will need additional dependencies installed.
+You can install them with `pip install cudaq-qec[tensor_network_decoder]`.

 ## Getting Started

 For detailed documentation, tutorials, and API reference, visit the